simdutf/simdutf/README.md

 This library provide fast Unicode functions such as

 - ASCII, UTF-8, UTF-16LE/BE and UTF-32 validation, with and without error identification,
+- Latin1 to UTF-8 transcoding,
+- Latin1 to UTF-16LE/BE transcoding
+- Latin1 to UTF-32 transcoding
+- UTF-8 to Latin1 transcoding, with or without validation, with and without error identification,
 - UTF-8 to UTF-16LE/BE transcoding, with or without validation, with and without error identification,
 - UTF-8 to UTF-32 transcoding, with or without validation, with and without error identification,
+- UTF-16LE/BE to Latin1 transcoding, with or without validation, with and without error identification,
 - UTF-16LE/BE to UTF-8 transcoding, with or without validation, with and without error identification,
+- UTF-32 to Latin1 transcoding, with or without validation, with and without error identification,
 - UTF-32 to UTF-8 transcoding, with or without validation, with and without error identification,
 - UTF-32 to UTF-16LE/BE transcoding, with or without validation, with and without error identification,
 - UTF-16LE/BE to UTF-32 transcoding, with or without validation, with and without error identification,
+- From an UTF-8 string, compute the size of the Latin1 equivalent string,
 - From an UTF-8 string, compute the size of the UTF-16 equivalent string,
 - From an UTF-8 string, compute the size of the UTF-32 equivalent string (equivalent to UTF-8 character counting),
+- From an UTF-16LE/BE string, compute the size of the Latin1 equivalent string,
 - From an UTF-16LE/BE string, compute the size of the UTF-8 equivalent string,
 - From an UTF-32 string, compute the size of the UTF-8 or UTF-16LE equivalent string,
 - From an UTF-16LE/BE string, compute the size of the UTF-32 equivalent string (equivalent to UTF-16 character counting),